Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Cryogenic dissociator

-Technically, cooling the dissociator to 0.2~K can be done by thermally anchoring its chamber to the cold plate of the dilution refrigerator, typically operating at 0.1-0.2~K. Working with pure $^4$He requires higher temperatures $\sim0.4$~K, which can be obtained by using a $^3$He refrigerator and cooling the next stages of the transfer line with a dilution refrigerator.
-In the Turku lab, a cryogenic system with two refrigerators in one cryostat: dilution and $^3$He type, was used for H \textit{hfs} studies.
-The $^3$He refrigerator also has substantially larger cooling power than the dilution refrigerator cold plate.
+Practically, cooling the dissociator to 0.2~K can be done by thermally anchoring its chamber to the cold plate of the dilution refrigerator, typically operating at 0.1-0.2~K. Working with pure $^4$He requires higher temperatures of around $0.4$~K, which can be obtained by using a $^3$He refrigerator and cooling the next stages of the transfer line with a dilution refrigerator.
+In the Turku lab, a cryogenic system with two refrigerators in one cryostat - dilution and $^3$He type - was used for H \textit{hfs} studies.
+The $^3$He refrigerator also has substantially larger cooling power at $\sim$0.4~K than the dilution refrigerator cold plate.

-One strategy to increase the atom flux from the source is to increase the discharge RF power.
-As a reference, the H source in Turku is running at an average power of 1 mW as reported previously~\cite{semakin2025}.
+Our strategy to increase the atom flux from the source is to increase the discharge RF power and dimensions of the dissociator chamber.
+As a reference, the H source in Turku runs at an average power of 1~mW as reported previously~\cite{semakin2025}.
 The flux of atoms saturated at around this power value, and increasing it further by a factor of 2 stopped the flux completely.
-As a possible explanation, we consider an insufficient backflow of superfluid film into the dissociator chamber that could not be compensated for by evaporation of helium inside, leading to the dissociator drying out of the helium film at RF powers exceeding some critical value of $\sim2\,$mW.
-This problem can be solved by increasing the diameter of the transfer line and by coating the surface of the inner walls with a sintered layer of copper or silver powder.
-Then, the maximum dissipated power in the dissociator will be limited by the available cooling power at 0.2 or 0.4~K. In the latter case, using a $^3$He refrigerator, it can be $\gtrsim50$~mW, which may potentially increase the atomic flux by a factor of 50 and reach values well above $10^{15}$~s$^{-1}$.
+As a possible explanation, we consider an insufficient backflow of superfluid film into the dissociator chamber that could not be compensated for by evaporation of helium inside, leading to the helium film in the dissociator drying out at RF powers exceeding some critical value of $\sim2\,$mW.
+This problem is solved in our proposal here by increasing the diameter of the transfer line by the factor of 20 and lowering the operating temperatures to 0.45-0.5 K. The latter strongly reduces the heat of refluxing helium vapor.
+In the small H dissociator in Turku, the $^4$He vapor re-condensing from the dissociator on the first accommodator at $\sim0.25$ K delivered $\approx 0.4$ mW of heat.
+In the proposed here source this power is reduced below 0.1 mW.
+One may think of increasing the RF power further.
+Then, the maximum dissipated power in the dissociator will be limited by the available cooling power at 0.2 or 0.4~K. In the latter case, using a $^3$He refrigerator, it can be $\gtrsim50$~mW, which may potentially increase the atomic flux by a factor of 5 and reach values $\sim5\cdot10^{15}$~s$^{-1}$.